Benchmarking Duplog

 At its core, Duplog sits and reads messages out of redundant RabbitMQ queues, hashes them, and uses two constant-time Redis operations to deduplicate them.
 RabbitMQ makes the whole process fairly fault tolerant and was a great discovery for me (I can imagine many potential use cases for it besides this).
 Redis is a very flexible key-value store that I’ve configured to act as a least-recently-used cache.
 I can throw hashes at it all day and let it worry about expiring them.

 One important design consideration for me was the ability to maintain duplicate messages within a single stream.
 Imagine you have a high-traffic web server.
-That server will probably be logging many identical HTTP requests at the same time.
+That server may be logging many identical HTTP requests at the same time.
 Those duplicates are important to capture in Splunk for reporting.
 My deduplication algorithm maintains them.

 Looking at the architecture again, you will see that almost everything is redundant.
 You can take down almost any piece and still maintain seamless operation without dealing with failovers.
 The one exception is Redis.
 While it does have some high availability capability, it relies on failover which I don’t like.
 Instead, I’ve written Duplog to degrade gracefully.
 When it can’t connect to Redis, it will allow duplicate messages to pass through.
 A few duplicate messages isn’t the end of the world.